John Thompson (basketball): Resignation

 On January 8, 1999, Thompson announced his resignation as Georgetown's head coach, citing marriage problems.
 He was replaced by longtime assistant Craig Esherick.
 Thompson was inducted into the Naismith Memorial Basketball Hall of Fame on October 1, 1999.

 Esherick was fired in 2004 and replaced by John Thompson III, Thompson's eldest son.
 At the time the elder Thompson was serving Georgetown in what Rev. Leo J. O'Donovan, university president, referred to as a "coach emeritus" position, assisting on academic, athletic, and community projects.
 John Thompson III coached Georgetown until 2017.

 John Thompson Jr.'s younger son, Ronny Thompson, formerly an assistant coach at Georgetown, was the head coach at Ball State.

-Life after coaching
+Post-coaching career

-After retiring from coaching, Thompson became the presidential consultant for urban affairs at Georgetown University, a basketball commentator for TNT and host of a sports talk show, The John Thompson Show, on WTEM in Washington, D.C.
+After retiring from coaching, Thompson became the presidential consultant for urban affairs at Georgetown University, a basketball commentator for TNT, and host of a sports talk show, The John Thompson Show, on WTEM in Washington, D.C.
 He signed a lifetime contract with Clear Channel Radio and WTEM in 2006.
 Working with Rick Walker, Thompson remained on the show until 2012.